travis-ci/travis.rb/README.md

     $ travis version
     1.5.5

+### Development Version

+You can also install the development version via RubyGems:

+    $ gem install --pre

+We automatically publish a new development version after every successful build.

 ### Updating your Ruby

 If you have an outdated Ruby version, you should use your package system or a Ruby Installer to install a recent Ruby.